flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 ## Step 3 - Using XPath

 XPath notation is a popular way of identifying objects that you would like to interact with.
-Flood Chrome fully supports XPath definitions which can be very helpful and an alternate way of object interaction.
+Flood Element fully supports XPath definitions which can be very helpful and an alternate way of object interaction.

 ```typescript
 step('The Flood Store: Add To Cart', async (browser: Driver) => {